What Can Dogs Drink Besides Water?

 Can dogs drink orange juice?

-Dogs can tolerate fresh squeezed orange juice in small quantities as a special treat, but it is not an ideal drink for them.
+Dogs can tolerate fresh-squeezed orange juice in small quantities as a special treat, but it is not an ideal drink for them.
 The high acidity in orange juice may upset a dog’s stomach, leading to discomfort or vomiting.
 Orange juice is also high in natural sugars, which is not the best option for dogs.

 Can dogs drink almond milk?

 Although almond milk is non-toxic to dogs, it does not provide significant nutritional benefits for dogs, either.
-Some sweeteners or gums and additives seen in many commercial almond milk or alternative milk products can also cause your dog to have an upset stomach.
-If you’re looking for a milk option for your dog, consider goat’s milk in small amounts.
-Some dogs can also tolerate cow’s milk in smaller quantities as well.
+Some sweeteners or gums and additives seen in many commercial almond milk brands or other alternative milk products can also cause your dog to have an upset stomach.
+I

 Can dogs drink bone broth?